nilsrennebarth/oodbpyges/notes.rst

 merging, merge(False) for splitting.
 The option in the dialog where content is moved up is not available.

-Number formats are of type Long, because they are specified by and index into a table where rather complex format may be specified.
+Number formats are of type Long, because they are specified by an index into a table where rather complex format may be specified.
 All numbre formats of a document are listed in its `NumberFormats` property.
 There are some standard formats defined for a locale, `CURRENCY`, `DATE`, `TIME`. `PERCENT`, ...